A Systematic Literature Review on the Use of Deep Learning in Software Engineering Research: RQ : How are software artifacts being extracted, prepared, and used in DL-based approaches for SE tasks?

 \subsubsection{Opportunities for Future Work}

 In the midst of our analysis it became clear that preprocessing techniques were often uniquely specialized to particular DL architectures.
 However, there are many commonalities amongst these preprocessing \textit{pipelines} that could be standardized dependent upon the type of data being represented.
 For example, tokenization and neural embeddings were used extensively in a variety of tasks.
 It would be advantageous to standardize the data processing pipelines for these approaches related to source code, input/output examples, or textual data found in repository metadata.
-Additionally, exploring less popular preprocessing techniques such as directed graphs, lookup tables, and execution trace vectors for different SE tasks could lead to results which are orthogonally beneficial to those found using a more common preprocessing technique.
-These relationships should be explored to determine multiple facets where DL can provide a meaningful assessment about the SE data being analyzed.
+Additionally, exploring less popular preprocessing techniques such as directed graphs, lookup tables, and execution trace vectors for different SE tasks could lead to results which are orthogonally beneficial to those found using a more common techniques.

+We also noticed many preprocessing techniques have not been formalized based on the SE task and DL architecture used.
+Additionally, it is not just the use of certain techniques, but the details used in applying those techniques that may lead to an increase or decrease in performance for DL models.
+For example, tokenization is a broad technique that takes sequential data and separates them into tokens.
+However, details such as token filtering, removal of stop words and vocabulary size can have a large affect on the process.
+We believe a more in-depth look at how preprocessing techniques affect the quality of DL solutions for SE tasks would be beneficial for future applications.

-\mybox{\textbf{Summary of Results for RQ$_{2B}$}:}{gray!60}{gray!20}{Our analysis found that, while a number of different data pre-processing techniques have been utilized, \textit{tokenization} and \textit{neural embeddings} are by far the two most prevalent.
-We also found that data-preprocessing is tightly coupled to the DL model utilized, and that the SE task and publication venue were often strongly associated with specific types of pre-processing techniques.}
+\mybox{\textbf{Summary of Results for RQ$_{2B}$}:}{gray!60}{gray!20}{Our analysis found that, while a number of different data preprocessing techniques have been utilized, \textit{tokenization} (\tokcount) and \textit{neural embeddings} (\neuralcount) are by far the two most prevalent.
+We also found that data-preprocessing is tightly coupled to the DL model utilized, and that the SE task and publication venue were often strongly associated with specific types of preprocessing techniques.
+This coupling of paper attributes is likely due to the often tight coupling between preprocessing and allowable inputs of various DL architectures.}